1976–77 NHL season: (1) Montreal Canadiens vs. (4) New York Islanders

 This was the second playoff series meeting between these two teams.
 This was a rematch of last year's Stanley Cup Semifinals, in which Montreal won in five games.

 (2) Philadelphia Flyers vs. (3) Boston Bruins

 This was the third playoff series meeting between these two teams.
 Philadelphia won both previous meetings.
 This was a rematch of last year's Stanley Cup Semifinals, in which Philadelphia won in five games.

-Stanley Cup Finals
+Stanley Cup Final

 This was the 16th playoff series meeting between these two teams.
 Montreal lead 13–2 in previous meetings.
-They last met in the 1971 Stanley Cup Quarterfinals, in which Montreal upset Boston in seven games.
+They last met in the 1971 Stanley Cup quarterfinals, in which Montreal upset Boston in seven games.

-The defending champion Montreal Canadiens took on the "Original Six" rival, the third-ranked Boston Bruins in the Finals.
+The defending champion Montreal Canadiens took on the "Original Six" rival, the third-ranked Boston Bruins in the Final.
 Both teams had swept a series and had lost only two games in the earlier rounds.
 The Canadiens swept the series in four games to win their second consecutive Stanley Cup.